opendata/How-To/_agencies/index.md

 sectionpage: true
 ---

 What data should governmental agencies publish?
-Click below:

 {% for agency_page in site.agencies %}
   {% unless agency_page.sectionpage %}